 Product photography is everywhere.
 Every time you shop on Amazon, go to McDonald’s or flick through a magazine – product photography is there.

 Ninety-nine percent of all purchases (99!) come from an emotional response, not a need.
 People buy things based on how that product will make them feel.

 Or you’re trying to sell things you own or make yourself.
-Either through Amazon, Ebay, Etsy or Facebook, your product will need at least 5 images.
+Whether you want to sell via Amazon, eBay, Etsy, or Facebook, your product will need at least 5 shots.
 These images need to show your wares in the best possible light.

 The camera you use is important to a point.
 You can photograph objects with your smartphone for use on social media.